Baruch ata adonai eloheinu melech ha-olam asher

 For the ritual purityTahor

-The Mikveh serves to achieve ritual purity by immersing in living waterWell
+The mikveh serves the attainment of ritual purity by immersion in living waterWell

 Everything that became impure, be it human beings, be it objects,… can become pure again only by submerging… in water.

 A Mikveh is mainly visited by women.
 As religious jewish women, they immerse into the water before the wedding, on the seventh day after menstruation, or after the birth of a child.
 Before the beginning of Shabbat immersing often belongs to the preparations for the weekly day of rest.

 Whoever converts to Judaism, completes the conversion by immersing in the Mikveh.

 Many law-abiding Jewish men regularly visit a mikveh.
 Nowadays, there is no explicit Torah obligation for a man to immerse into the water.
 In the course of time, however, customs have developed, and many men go to the mikveh before the high holidays.
 Some visit a mikveh before every Shabbat or holiday, Hassidim almost every day.

 New crockery and kitchen utensils for orthodox households and kitchens should also be immersed in the Mikveh to be pure.

 The Mikveh traditionally a room for married and procreative women causes discussions nowadays.
 Some interprete the commandments for women are seen as a lack of equality or an affront towards women not able getting pregnant or after the meno pause.
 Some young Jewish women and feminists develop very personal rituals, even after harsh or traumatic events in life.
 In recent decades, the mikveh is seen as a place of female spirituality, too.